 Connett worked as an insurance brokerage in San Francisco from age 27 to 47.
 He retired from insurance at age 47, after his home was destroyed by a fire in 1995.

 Connett moved to Los Angeles in 1998.
 After a few failed jobs, he began a full-time art career in the year of 2004, at the age of 53.

 Since then he has been exhibiting his paintings throughout the United States and internationally.

 _____ o0o _____

-Robert Steven Connett’s beautifully realised visions of an unseen world teeming with vibrant and complex lifeforms, open windows into a universe that we rarely contemplate and most often simply forget exists.
-Microscopic biological phenomena of the natural world, within both flora and fauna, and particularly that of oceanic origins, provides Connett with bountiful inspirations and his unbridled passion and colourful imagination ensure his creations rise above the natural and inhabit a sphere somewhere between the familiar and the extraordinary.
+Robert Steven Connett’s beautifully realized visions of an unseen world teeming with vibrant and complex life forms, open windows into a universe that we rarely contemplate and most often simply forget exists.
+Microscopic biological phenomena of the natural world, within both flora and fauna, and particularly that of oceanic origins, provides Connett with bountiful inspirations and his unbridled passion and colorful imagination ensure his creations rise above the natural and inhabit a sphere somewhere between the familiar and the extraordinary.
 Connett masterfully brings a sumptuous and bizarre underworld into existence and prompts us to ask questions about our perceptions of the world around us and more importantly about our place within it. - WOW x WOW - Tim Maclean, 2017

 _____ o0o _____